yulinwang605/Metagenomic-analysis/README.md

     -f   : folder containing all MAGs

-    -m   : Mapping matrix exported from CLC or other mapping tools, which summarize the ID of contig/scaffold, mapped reads of given contig/scaffold, and length of this contig/scaffold.
+    -m   : Mapping matrix exported from CLC or other mapping tools, which summarize the ID of all assembled contig/scaffold, mapped reads of given contig/scaffold, and length of this contig/scaffold.
 Example mapping matrix can be found in the folder of 'example-data'.

     -c   : which column (number) contains the mapped reads number.